jimscafe/tkinterwidgettable/README.md

 * Version 3 (_v3) - Individual cell formatting via callback to parent module/class
 * Version 4 (_v4) - Allow different widgets, check box, combo box, button
 * Version 5 (_v5) - Use entry widget for some columns, allow cell editing in those columns
+* Version 5a(_v5a)- Embed most of the code in the table class, not the client
 * Version 6 (_v6)  = Filter the data

 Currently the cells are wrapped in a frame to allow the cell dimensions to be set in pixels rather than characters.